 The platform, the briefest in the history of such state literature, was adopted as it came from Cincinnati, with the exception of a 3-cent-a-mile railroad fare plank that was added at the instigation of Mayor Johnson, of Cleveland, in the convention.
-The rural delegates, who are co-operating in other matters with the conservatives, voted for the 2-cent-fare plank, as did others from the cities, who insisted it would be inconsistent this year to de feat this resolution, which was a feature of the state platform last year.
+The rural delegates, who are co-operating in other matters with the conservaup a homestead in the valley south of tives, voted for the 2-cent-fare plank, as did others from the cities, who insisted it would be inconsistent this year to de feat this resolution, which was a feature of the state platform last year.
 The vote, however, was very close on the 2-cent-fare resolution, and the majority for the plank was only 65 out of a total vote of 723.